Professional Day for STEM Teachers

 Location: University of Canterbury Ilam Campus

-Learn more about our interactive STEM workshops.
+Learn more about our interactive STEM workshops during our Professional Day in 2020.

 Microplastics are common environmental pollutants found in oceans, rivers, soils and, most recently, the air.
 This workshop will introduce you to what microplastics are, where they can be found and present some ideas for classroom projects on the subject.
 You’ll learn how to identify plastics by density as a way to identify beach litter.
 There may even be a chance for your school to become involved in a study on the distribution of microplastics in air across Canterbury.